gamesbook/protograf/docs/source/customised_shapes.rst

       - third border sets a thick red dashed line for the right (east) edge

-      **Note** that for both dotted and dashed lines, any underlying color or image will "show though" the gaps in the line; in this case, it is the original thick black line used to draw the rectangle.
+      **Note** that for both dotted and dashed lines, any underlying color or image will "show though" the gaps in the line

 ===== ======